The Information Complexity of Learning Tasks, their Structure and their Distance

-\begin{definition} An $\epsilon$-local learning algorithm with annealing is a learning algorithm that alternates $\epsilon$-local steps (that change the distribution $Q$) and annealing steps (that can decrease the value of $\beta$). \end{definition}
+\begin{definition}[$\epsilon$-local learning algorithm with annealing] An $\epsilon$-local learning algorithm with annealing is a learning algorithm that alternates $\epsilon$-local steps (that change the distribution $Q$) and annealing steps (that can decrease the value of $\beta$). \end{definition}

 Notice that, if the annealing is slow, then an $\epsilon$-local learning algorithm with annealing can be regarded as a discrete gradient descent with respect to the joint variable $(Q, \beta)$.
+A natural question is: Does an $\epsilon$-local learning algorithm always recover a global minimum?
 The following result gives a sufficient condition for an $\epsilon$-local learning algorithm with annealing to recover the global minimum of $C_{\bar\beta}$.

 \begin{prop} Fix an annealing schedule $\beta_0 \geq \beta_1 \geq \dotsb \geq \beta_n = \bar\beta$.
 Suppose that, for every global minimizer $Q_i$ of $C_{\beta_i}$, there exists a global minimizer $Q_{i+1}$ of $C|_{\beta_{i+1}}$ with $d(Q_i, Q_{i+1}) \leq \epsilon$.
 Then, an $\epsilon$-local learning algorithm with annealing that starts from a global minimizer $Q_0$ of $C|_{\beta_0}$, and performs one $\epsilon$-local step after each annealing step, computes a global minimizer of $C_{\bar\beta}$. \end{prop}